 Note: Some links in this post are affiliate links, which means I receive a commission if you make a purchase.
 I try to find amazing things that my readers will love as much as I do!

-All with limited results.
 So what can you do?
 What your grandparents or great grandparents did… use essential oils to get back to basics.
 Sometimes getting back to the simple is better for you.
 After all, where do you think the chemical bases come from that the big companies use?

 Essential oils are distilled from parts of plants or other substances.
 Plant based essential oils use seeds, roots, flowers, leaves, fruit peel or wood.
 Uses of essential oils date back thousands of years and were successful in medicinal, culinary, cosmetic or perfume uses.